Self-reinforcing feedback cycles and Weinberg’s psychotherapy

 Consider how this relates to my client Zed and the cyclic intervention.

-Zed: Drivers of Zed’s and Jack’s habits were similar
+Drivers of Zed’s and Jack’s habits were similar.

 Zed’s gambling habit defended him from his conscious need for respect, and I deduced this from discussing his recent life with him.
 So, Zed’s gambling is different from Jack’s compulsive habit of being extremely defensive, which defended him from an unconscious dread that originated in his childhood.
-Despite these differences, I see the drivers of Zed’s habit as similar to those of Jack’s habit.
+Despite these differences, I see the organisation of their habits as similar.

 Zed’s possible dread of being defective.

 Another way to view Zed’s gambling also fits this same pattern.
-I discuss this on the psychodynamics page, but in brief, Zed could have feared that there was something wrong with his head, and this could have been another driver of his gambling and amplifying feedback cycle.
+I discuss this on the psychodynamics page, but in brief, Zed could have feared that there was something wrong with his head, and this could have been another driver of his gambling, a self-reinforcing feedback cycle linking this dread, his gambling, and the gambling damage.

 Hunger Illusions & Dread